Our Bold Predictions for the

 Home builders continue to sell their inventory.
 Because their inventory is selling so quickly, they continue to raise their prices.
 This doesn’t help first-time buyers.
 The shortage of resale homes available is causing home prices to remain stable or continue to increase.
 The laws of supply and demand are at work here!

-We also expect 2024 to be a very busy year.
-Our information shows, though, that the real estate market should begin to improve in the 3rd quarter of 2024.
-More homeowners will decide to become home sellers.
+More homeowners will decide to become home sellers in 2025.
+The number one reason the people will move is to be closer to family.
 If you’re one of them, you should read our Guide to Selling a Home as a way to start the process.
 We are available to help you make it happen.
 You can request a FREE market analysis so that you know the fair market value of your home.

 We are always available to answer any questions or address concerns about the Maryland real estate market.
 If you are planning to relocate to another State, we can help you find the perfect agent using Our Nationwide Referral Network.
 Reach out to us using our Contact Form.
 We would be happy to discuss your individual situation.